MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/creating-a-distribution-list.md

 description: "Last modified: July 23, 2011"
 ---

-# Create a distribution list
+# Create a distribution list in the PAB

 **Applies to**: Outlook 2013 | Outlook 2016

 Clients can create a distribution list directly into a modifiable container such as the personal address book (PAB).

-## To create a distribution list in the PAB

 1. Create a sized property tag array with one property tag, **PR_DEF_CREATE_DL** ([PidTagDefCreateDl](pidtagdefcreatedl-canonical-property.md)), as follows: